felipeangeloben-create/BonziWORLD-Revived-New/classic/README.md

 # BonziWORLD Revived

-The offical website has closed down, but the server will return, maybe....
+The offical website has closed down, but the server will return, maybe...

-All the source code for the server and client is publically available here.
-If you want to run your own BonziWORLD, by all means go ahead.
-Do whatever you'd like with this code.
-Just try to put me somewhere in the credits.
+All the source code for the server and client is publicly available here.
+If you want to run your own BonziWORLD Revived, by all means go ahead.
+Do whatever you'd like with this code. _Just try to put me somewhere in the credits._

 ## Dependencies
 - Node.js and npm